yash-dhingra/musifre/README.md

 **A Star would be appreciated ;)**

-_Note* Music Playback is only available for MacOS._
+_Note* Music Playback is currently only available for MacOS._

 If you receive this error:
 ```